 - Q: What do I do if I need a repair?

-A: Simply call our 24-hour hotline number at 1-866-922-9006 to speak with one of our claim representatives.
+A: Simply call our 24-hour hotline at 1-866-922-9006 to speak with one of our claims representatives.
 There are no forms or paperwork for you to complete.
-Once you report a claim, our contractor must call you within an hour to schedule an onsite visit, which typically occurs within 24 hours but on a rare occasion could take as much as 48 hours – including holidays and weekends.
+Once you report a claim, our contractor must call you within one hour to schedule an onsite visit, which typically occurs within 24 hours (including holidays and weekends), but on rare occasions could take as long as 48 hours.

-The vast majority of repairs are completed within 1-2 days of receiving the claim.
+The vast majority of repairs are completed within one to two days of receiving the claim.
 Claims taking longer than a day are those which usually require utility line marking to prevent accidental damage to other lines on the property.
-At the completion of your repair, you will be sent a satisfaction survey.
+Upon completion of your repair, you will be sent a satisfaction survey.
 Results of these surveys are used to continually improve our service levels and processes.
 SLWA has consistently enjoyed a 96% customer satisfaction rating (excellent and good categories).

 - Q: How will I be billed?

 A: The choice is yours.
-We can invoice you monthly, charge your card or deduct the monthly amount automatically from your checking account.
+We can invoice you, charge your card or deduct the payment amount automatically from your checking account.
 You can make payments monthly or annually.